vkoukis/circuit-explorers/README.md

    on whether their current state is  `1` or `0`, respectively.
 1. Write down the [truth table](https://www.geeksforgeeks.org/logic-gates/) for each one of the gates, according to your testing.
+1. Navigate to Analysis --> Analysis in the menu.
+See Digital produce the truth table for each one of your outputs automatically.
 1. Save your work as `adv-1a.dig`.